AllanFengQiyun/ADM4379-project/README.md

 Please do so in the respective way for your system.

 Start the local server at the root folder of this repository.
 Start the mysql server.

+Please go in to db.php and modify the connection settings to your settings.